cghiaus/dm4bem/README.md

 27. Explain the differences between Euler implicit and explicit methods.
 28. Comment on the advantages and the disadvantages of Euler implicit and explicit methods.
 29. Consider the the model of heat transfert through a simple wall (tutorial 29.
 Explain the qualitative differences between the step response at outdoor temperature input and the step response to indoor heat flow rate.
-30. Discuss the influence of intial conditions on the dynamic response.
+30. Discuss the influence of the intial conditions on the dynamic response.
 31. How can be estimated the response (or settling) time of a dynamic system?
 What is the usefulness of the response time in dynamic simulation?
 32. How can be estimated the time step for the dynamic simulation?
-What can be done if the time step is too small as compared with the time step needed for the problem?
+What can be done if the time step is too small as compared to the time step needed for the problem?

 # Written report
 The report will be written in *Jupyter* notebook, posted on *GitHub.com* and liked to *MyBinder.org*.